kshepetska/Air-Implementation/README.md

 Welcome to the Air landing page project!
 This comprehensive project showcases the implementation of a visually stunning and fully functional landing page designed according to specifications, utilizing modern web development practices.

+## Design
+The design for this project can be viewed here: https://tinyurl.com/3fxk498s.

 ## Technologies Used

 - HTML5: Structured the content of the landing page according to modern web standards.